home-assistant/home-assistant.io/source/_integrations/withings.markdown

 ### Steps

-- Create developer account with the same steps from the instructions above.
+- Create a developer account with the same steps from the instructions above.
     - The `redirect uri` should look like `https://<MY_DOMAIN_NAME>/auth/external/callback`.
 - Configure Home Assistant's URL.
 This guarantees Withings will receive the proper redirect_uri.
 When adding the integration, Withings will throw an error if this is not setup correctly.
     ```yaml